ethanresnick/ts-result/README.md

 # Yet another (better?)
-Result type
+Result/AsyncResult type

-A `Result` type that aims to lower the learning curve for new devs, work well with `Promise`, and minimize callback hell.
+A `Result`-like type designed specifically to lower the learning curve for new devs, work well with `Promise`, and minimize callback hell.

 Read about [the motivation and gory design details](https://medium.com/@ethanresnick/fixing-error-handling-in-typescript-340873a31ecd).